Ghajar: Israeli occupation

-The Blue Line fixation
+Planned Israeli withdrawal

-In April 2009, the Lebanese paper Daily Star reported the IDF had agreed to withdraw from northern Ghajar at a meeting at Ras al-Naqoura.
+In April 2009, the IDF agreed to withdraw from northern Ghajar at a meeting at Ras al-Naqoura.
 On 13 May, the government of Israel suspended talks to await the outcome of the Lebanese Parliamentary elections, fearing a Hezbollah victory.
 In the wake of reports in December 2009 of a possible splitting of the village, 2,200 Ghajar residents took to the streets in protest.